GP numbers falling at fastest rate for 50 years11 Feb 2020 | Stephanie Prior

-GP numbers falling at fastest rate for 50 years
+GP numbers falling at the fastest rate for 50 years

 A recent investigation by the Nuffield Trust carried out on behalf of the BBC, found that in the UK, numbers of GPs are continuously falling, in the first sustained drop since the late 1960s.

-Today, there are around 1,600 fewer GPs working full time, compared to during 2015.
-With mounting pressures, more GPs are cutting their working hours: last year more than one third reduced their hours and two thirds are considering this step this year.
+Today, there are around 1,600 fewer GPs working full time, compared to 2015.
+With mounting pressures, more GPs are cutting their working hours: last year more than one third reduced their hours and two-thirds are considering this step this year.
 Male GPs aged between 30 and 40 years old are the most likely to consider reducing their working hours.
-A recent survey of over 1,000 GPs found that they explicitly blamed long hours and increasing workloads as a reason for stress, and a staggering two thirds felt emotionally exhausted by their work.
+A recent survey of over 1,000 GPs found that they explicitly blamed long hours and increasing workloads as a reason for stress, and a staggering two-thirds felt emotionally exhausted by their work.
 Overall one in three GPs felt that patient care had suffered due to these factors.

 More patients per doctor